Title 24 Report - Frequently Asked Questions

 I need to exceed the Title 24 standard by 15%.
 What does this mean?

-Many cities and counties have enacted green building codes which require new homes be 15% more energy-efficient than the minimum standard.
+Many cities and counties have enacted green building codes which require new homes and some remodels be 15% more energy-efficient than the minimum standard.
 This is easy to accomplish using the performance method.
 There is no additional fee for this option.

 Why should I use your service?